-A large percentage of the funds raised are by way of donations, fundraising and legacies which cannot be relied upon, the last couple of years have seen a reduction in fund raising events due to the Pandemic.
-Government funding forms a smaller percentage of the overall funds raised but is not guaranteed in the long term.
+A large percentage of the funds raised are by way of donations, fundraising and legacies which cannot be relied upon, the last few years have seen a reduction in fund raising events due to the Pandemic and economic situation.
+Government funding forms a smaller percentage of the overall funds raised but is not guaranteed in the longer term.